tarantool/doc/doc/book/replication/repl_sync.rst

     box.cfg{replication_synchro_quorum = <number of instances>}

 This option tells how many replicas should confirm the receipt of a synchronous transaction before it is committed.
-So far, this option accounts for all replicas including anonymous ones.
+Since version :doc:`2.10.0 </release/2.10.0>`, this option does not account for anonymous replicas.
 As a usage example, consider this:

 ..  code-block:: lua